NoVa-Gh0ul/Discord-Presence/README.md

 4. Once you've created a new application and named it, copy the application id.

-5. Fill in the `config.json` values with your desired options, make sure you replace `YOUR_APPLICATION_ID_HERE` with your actual application id.
+5. Fill in the `config.json` values with your desired options, make sure you replace all of the values with your desired options.

+**NOTE:** You must provide values for every option in `config.json`, except the party values at the bottom.
+Not providing a value for the others above will result in an error.
+If you dont want to have 2 buttons or something, feel free to fork the repo and open a PR.

 6. In the terminal, run `node .`, your RPC should come online!